blakeblackshear/frigate/docs/docs/integrations/api.md

 | `timestamp` | int  | Print the timestamp in the upper left (0 or 1)    |
 | `crop`      | int  | Crop the snapshot to the (0 or 1)                 |
 | `quality`   | int  | Jpeg encoding quality (0-100).
 Defaults to 70.    |

+### `GET /api/<camera_name>/<label>/snapshot.jpg`

+Returns the snapshot image from the latest event for the given camera and label combo.
+Using `any` as the label will return the latest thumbnail regardless of type.

 ### `GET /clips/<camera>-<id>.jpg`